+There is clear majority to support option 2b, which makes sense to also solve the security concern.
+Therefore the rapporteur suggests to adopt the below:

+Proposal 2: Whether the UE supports UL segmentation is also indicated in UE capability container for both LTE and NR.

 About Early implementation

 If the above proposals are agreeable, the release to support this can be discussed.
 RACS are introduced in Rel-16 and proponents see benefits to introduce since Rel-16, however from some previous offline discussion there were also concerns raised that this might be too late for Rel-16.
 Therefore to change Rel-17 with early implementation from Rel-16 could be a compromised way forward.
 The options can be summarized as below.